 If the kids have separate bedtimes, you can have two different reading times, but it’s also fine for the older ones to read to his younger siblings.
 Even babies can participate—I started reading to my eldest lying on the bed as a baby before putting him down to sleep.

-I live by my calendar.
+I live by my planner (I use an Erin Condren Life Planner).
 If it’s not on there, I’ll forget all about it.
-For both major and minor activities and outings, I make sure that I record it on the calendar so I know to make time for it.
+For both major and minor activities and outings, I make sure that I record it on the planner so I know to make time for it.

 Don’t assume that you’ll simply find time to spend with your family.
-By scheduling your activities into your calendar, you remind yourself of the plans you’ve made.
+By scheduling your activities into your planner, you remind yourself of the plans you’ve made.

 Here’s an extra tip: sign up for free or discount tickets to your local museums and children’s venues.
 For instance, in Los Angeles, I use the county library to score free tickets to popular attractions.
 This forces you to block off certain dates to spend time with your family.

 4. Find quick play ideas you can do after work

 Those hours after work and school don’t always afford busy working moms plenty of time to spend with their families.
 Still, finding play ideas you can do after work isn’t impossible.
 You can often combine simple errands or low-key activities within these few hours.

 Don’t feel like you always need to do grand outings, or even have simple plans every day.
 These are, after all, weekdays where you and your child have been busy most of the day.
 Stick to simple activities and traditions, and start with one night a week to make it more manageable.